roikonen/scalablemodeling/README.md

 **Event Handler**

-To meet scalability requirements, the model is often [decomposed](#decomposition) into smaller pieces.
-Interactions between these pieces are defined in **event handlers**, which also contain business/domain logic.
-Event handlers typically implement "if-this-then-that" -type of rules.
+To ensure future scalability and manage the sustainable cognitive load of implementation teams, large models need to be [decomposed](#decomposition) into smaller ones.
+Interactions between these models are defined by **event handlers**, which also contain business/domain logic.
+Event handlers typically implement simple "if-this-then-that" rules.

 $$
 f(\text{Event}) \to \text{Effect}